 About Me

 I'm passionate about growing world-class teams that create outstanding and impactful technology.
-My work has centered around NLP, fake news and misinformation detection, artificial intelligence and multi-agent systems, big data and distributed systems, and machine learning.
-My most recent published research focuses on the ways in which fake and real news spread differently, building models to allow us to identify fake news before it diffuses widely.
+My work has focused on large language models and multimodal ML, complex disease diagnostics, fake news and misinformation detection, and human-computer hybrid systems.
+Some of my recent published research focuses on how fake and real news spread differently, building models to allow us to identify fake news before it diffuses widely.

-When I'm not working, you'll find me on the ultimate frisbee field, playing cello in an orchestra or chamber ensemble, or hacking on an open source project.
-Other things you should know about me: my first name is properly spelled Áron and pronounced ɑ'rõn (AH-rown), since my multicultural parents wanted to be very authentic.
-I love coffee, dogs, and cooking.
+When I'm not working, you'll find me playing cello in my orchestra, on the ultimate frisbee field, or hacking on an open source project.
+My music recordings and tech-stracurriculars are below!
+Other things you should know about me: my first name is properly spelled Áron and pronounced /ɑ'rõn/ (AH-rown), since my multicultural parents needed to be very authentic.
+I love espresso, dogs, and cooking.
 I'm terrible at singing, but I'm a great whistler.
 And though many have tried, you'll never be able to convince me that there's a city better than New York.

 Projects